opendr-eu/opendr/projects/simulation/SMPL+D_body_models/README.md

 ```
 python download_data.py raw
 ```

 ### Download the SMPL+D models and convert them to FBX (Filmbox) (≈12.5Gb)

 **Note:** in this case the pose-dependant deformations are not applied.

-In addition, we provide code for converting those human models in the FBX format, which is supported by a wide range of simulation engines, including Webots.
+In addition, we provide code for converting those human models in the FBX format.
+This format is supported by a wide range of simulation engines, including Webots.
 However, pose-dependent deformations are not applied to the human models.
 To convert those models to the FBX format, the original SMPL body model must be downloaded from the authors website.

 - Download the data by running:
 ```